OPPO Find X Teardown

 On June 29, 2018, OPPO officially launched the OPPO Find X. This flagship adopts the OPPO Facekey 3D structure, which makes it much safer than facial recognition to unlock the phone.
 It is powered by a Qualcomm Snapdragon 845 processor.
 The phone adopts third-generation AIE technology.
 Besides, it supports VOOC technology.
 With so much advanced technology, how about its workmanship?
 Today, let’s start the teardown of the phone to see its internal structure and workmanship.

-The red part and the green part are well matched, which contributes a lot to the good waterproof and dustproof performance of the top of the phone.
+The red and green parts are well matched, which contributes a lot to the good waterproof and dustproof performance of the top of the phone.
 After removing the back cover, we can see that the phone body adopts a three-stage design.
 The part circled red is the dual-track periscope structure.

 To figure out how this structure works, I turned on the phone and tried to get it worked.
 This is a GIF image that fully displays the process of how the dual-truck periscope structure works.
 When this structure works, we can see a block part circled red, a motor circled yellow, and two cables circled green.